containerbuildsystem/atomic-reactor/CONTRIBUTING.md

 * Pull Request *must* pass following checks:
   * [Travis CI test](https://travis-ci.org/projectatomic/atomic-reactor) - This means that no tests fail on Python 2.7 and >= 3.4
     * You can run tests locally using `pytest`
   * [Landscape test](https://landscape.io/github/projectatomic/atomic-reactor) - This means that code follows pep8 and is otherwise sane.
-To check this, run these commands:
+To check this, run this command:
-    * `pyflakes atomic_reactor`
-    * `pep8 --max-line-length=100 atomic_reactor`
+    * `flake8 atomic_reactor`
     * Landscape runs some more tests, which aren't reproducible locally (as far as we know).
 Feel free to rebase your pull request if Landscape finds issues that you couldn't find while testing on your machine
 * Pull Request *should* pass following checks:
   * [Coveralls test](https://coveralls.io/r/projectatomic/atomic-reactor) - This means that code coverage doesn't decrease.
 You can check that by running `py.test --cov atomic_reactor` without your patch and then with it.
 Coveralls tend to give false positives, so even if they report failure, we will still accept your pull request assuming it has decent tests